 The exhibit will open on Friday, and curators will be available to answer questions.

-Names/titles that are capitalized and set within quotation marks
+Names/titles that are capitalized and set within quotation marks include:

 journal articles, book chapter titles, essays, poems, theses, PhD dissertations, unpublished book manuscript, television series episodes, songs, photographs, lectures, symposia, seminars, exhibitions, conferences, courses